John Calvin: Minister in Strasbourg (1538–1541)

 During his time in Strasbourg, Calvin was not attached to one particular church, but held his office successively in the Saint-Nicolas Church, the Sainte-Madeleine Church and the former Dominican Church, renamed the Temple Neuf.
 (All of these churches still exist, but none are in the architectural state of Calvin's days.)
 Calvin ministered to 400–500 members in his church.
 He preached or lectured every day, with two sermons on Sunday.
 Communion was celebrated monthly and congregational singing of the psalms was encouraged.
 He also worked on the second edition of the Institutes.
 Calvin was dissatisfied with its original structure as a catechism, a primer for young Christians.

-For the second edition, published in 1539, Calvin changed its format in favor of systematically presenting the main doctrines from the Bible.
+For the second edition, published in 1539, Calvin changed its format in favour of systematically presenting the main doctrines from the Bible.
 In the process, the book was enlarged from six chapters to seventeen.
 He concurrently worked on another book, the Commentary on Romans, which was published in March 1540.
 The book was a model for his later commentaries: it included his own Latin translation from the Greek rather than the Latin Vulgate, an exegesis, and an exposition.
 In the dedicatory letter, Calvin praised the work of his predecessors Philipp Melanchthon, Heinrich Bullinger, and Martin Bucer, but he also took care to distinguish his own work from theirs and to criticize some of their shortcomings.

 Calvin's friends urged him to marry.
-Calvin took a prosaic view, writing to one correspondent:I, who have the air of being so hostile to celibacy, I am still not married and do not know whether I will ever be.
+Calvin took a prosaic view, writing to one correspondent:

+I, who have the air of being so hostile to celibacy, I am still not married and do not know whether I will ever be.
 If I take a wife it will be because, being better freed from numerous worries, I can devote myself to the Lord.

 Several candidates were presented to him including one young woman from a noble family.
 Reluctantly, Calvin agreed to the marriage, on the condition that she would learn French.
 Although a wedding date was planned for March 1540, he remained reluctant and the wedding never took place.
 He later wrote that he would never think of marrying her, "unless the Lord had entirely bereft me of my wits".
-Instead, in August of that year, he married Idelette de Bure, a widow who had two children from her first marriage.
+Instead, that August, he married Idelette de Bure, a widow who had two children from her first marriage.